colabottles/toddl/posts/looking-at-wcag-255-for-better-target-sizes.md

 ![An ad for a bike with a very small target area and difficult way to close the ad.](https://res.cloudinary.com/colabottles/image/upload/v1627862500/images/ad-close.png)

+<figcaption>You’re not alone if you’ve ever struggled to click, let alone even locate, the close button.</figcaption>

 Having no motor skill or cognitive disabilities personally, I find myself fumbling around and taking multiple times to hit some target areas.
 The fact that someone who needs to use something like a pen or stylus on a target size that is not a minimum of 44×44 pixels can be a difficult task.
 These targets shouldn’t need multiple attempts to activate when the target size doesn’t meet recommended guidelines.

 ### Target size considerations